Steven-404/RNABERT/README.md

 # RNABERT
-Bidirectional Encoder Representations from Transformers model for RNA（mRNA，miRNA）。Other non-coding Rnas are in pre-training。
+RNABERT: pre-trained Bidirectional Encoder Representations from Transformers model for human RNAs(mRNA,miRNA).Other non-coding RNAs are in pre-training.